How Much Does a Funeral Cost in CT: What Families Pay in 2026

 Cheapest Funeral Options in Connecticut (2026)

-If cost is your primary concern, here are the most affordable funeral options in Connecticut, ranked from least to most expensive:
+If cost is your primary concern, here are the most affordable funeral options in Connecticut, ranked from least to most expensive, with quick cremation pricing context:

 | Option | Estimated Cost | What's Included |